Chocolate is surely the food of love. So warm your valentine’s heart with luscious, thick,

 Shopping Cart: Asian grocery stores and some supermarkets sell Chinese five-spice powder.
 Do not confuse it with Bengali five-spice, better known as panch phoron.

-Make-Ahead: This chocolate mixture can be cooled, covered and refrigerated.
+Make-Ahead: Cool, cover and refrigerate.
 Reheat slowly in a small pan on medium-low heat or in the microwave on medium power, stopping to stir a couple of times.

 CREDIT: SUSAN SAMPSON